 Not necessarily.
 The monetary eligibility of an application means only that you have sufficient qualifying wages.
 After an application is monetarily allowed, OESC must determine if you meet all of the eligibility requirements.
 The first payable week of unemployment is your waiting week - no benefits can be paid for that week.
 You will not be paid benefits for that period of unemployment if you were discharged for misconduct or if you quit your employment without good cause connected to the work.

-What should I have ready when I apply for my claim?
+Q. What should I do if I can’t file my weekly claim?